Calandrinon/Computer-Networks-Labs/Notes/basic-tcp-server.md

-# Creating a basic server
+# Creating a basic TCP server
 - create a socket
 - check if the socket creation was successful
 - set members of sockaddr_in to store the address and port